Gwangju, South Korea

 For the duration of the summer, CLS Korean students live in Korean host families, allowing them to gain insight into Korean culture and form close bonds with their families.
 Students will also have one-on-one sessions with native-speaking language partners for a few hours a week.
 Altogether, students will cover the equivalent of one year of Korean instruction at a U.S. institution during the course of the summer.

 The CLS Korean program is hosted by Chonnam National University (CNU), a conglomerate of 16 colleges and 11 graduate programs with histories dating back more than 100 years.
 Founded in a period of transition in Korea, CNU students played a large role in the nation’s development and thus put Gwangju at the front of the democracy movement.
-Gwangju is also famous in Korea for its food and in the past, students have had the opportunity to study how to make their own Bibimbap.
+Gwangju and Jeollanamdo is also famous in Korea for its food and in the past, students have had the opportunity to study how to make their own Bibimbap and Traditional Korean tea food.
 You can find out more about CNU on their website.